garnajee/Gofile/README.md

 ### 🔑 Optional: Saving uploads to your Gofile account

-If you want the files to be uploaded to a specific account, you can export your gofile token, which can be retrieved from the [profile page](https://gofile.io/myProfile), as an environment variable `GOFILE_TOKEN`.
+If you want the files to be uploaded to a specific account, you can export your gofile token, which can be retrieved from the [profile page](https://gofile.io/) in the network tab (named `accountToken`), as an environment variable `GOFILE_TOKEN`.

 ```sh
 export GOFILE_TOKEN='xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'